-Principles se students to managerial principles and functions, including planning, organizing, leading, staffing, and controlling.
+Principles of Management and Organization will expose students to managerial principles and functions, including planning, organizing, leading, staffing, and controlling.
 Students will also explore organizational functions that contribute to managerial comprehension and effectiveness.
 Prerequisite: None

 MKT 110 Principles of Marketing